irshu355/Android-WYSIWYG-Editor/README.md

  - **Renderer or Editor**: You can use Laser as a **Renderer** to Render the content in your views.
 Or use it as an **Editor** to create the content.
  - **No Webviews used** to render the content.
 Laser uses Native EditText, ImageView and as such to render the contents.
- - **HTML Parser:** Convert the content you created into HTML and Vice versa.
  - **Image Uploader Api:** Use the Built-in API to upload the images to the server.
  - Flexibility to create your own Toolbar layout.
 Just hookup the API methods on the click events.
  - Image Orientation: Fit width, Center Crop or Stretch.